 Elbow Fork to Lambs Canyon Pass is a 1.6 mile moderately trafficked point-to-point trail located near Salt Lake City, Utah that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Start at the Elbow Fork trail-head and turn right just before just before the bridge where a trail sign indicating where the Lambs Canyon Trail and The Mount Aire Trail seperate.
 There is a locked winter gate that is only open from July 1 thru November 1

 Nice enough section of trail.
 I'd say there are prettier trails elsewhere in Mill Creek though.
 Makes for 1/2 of a nice traverse over the pass and down Lambs Canyon.